-1. I agree that my son's/daughter's photograph may be used in CLYC's brochure and other printed publications.
-Yes / No 2 I agree that my son's/daughter's image may be used on CLYC's website.
-Yes / No 3.
-0. images used in local or national newspapers, televised news programmes etc. Yes/No 4.
-Certain sailing magazines require full names in sailing reports and to accompany picture of prizewinners.
+- 1. I agree that my son's/daughter's photograph may be used in CLYC's brochure and other printed publications.
+Yes / No - 2.
+I agree that my son's/daughter's image may be used on CLYC's website.
+Yes / No - 3.
+I agree that my son/daughter may be photographed or filmed by the media and the images used in local or national newspapers, televised news programmes etc. Yes/No - 4.
+Certain sailing magazines require full names in sailing reports and to accompany pictures of prizewinners.
 May we give this information to reputable sailing magazines such as Yachts & Yachting?
-Yes / No l agree read and understood the Conditions of Use above. e to notify CLYC of any relevant changes in my child's circumstances. rm that my child is not under a court order.
-Signed d: Date: Name:
+Yes / No

+I have read and understood the Conditions of Use above.

+I agree to notify CLYC of any relevant changes in my child's circumstances.

+I confirm that my child is not under a court order.

+Signed: Date: